5 Steps to Start a Cloud Accounting Firm

 Is it possible to give a complete guide to start a cloud accounting firm in 1500 words?
 Definitely not.
 But the above demonstrates that there’s a lot more to starting a cloud accounting service rather than to just thinking about implementing cloud accounting software.
 Running a firm in the digital age requires a different thought process and I believe that cloud-based solutions are an essential offering for all bookkeeping and accounting firms wishing to stay competitive.

 At the end of the day, most of you out there decided to start a firm to truly help your clients.
 You have been doing that well for many years.
 Setting up a cloud accounting firm is the next evolution in the accounting model to truly help get you and your client to the next level and to reach your goals.
+It may take time, and effort, but creating a cloud accounting practice will create value for your clients and you and your staff.

 About the Author: Ryan Lazanis, CPA, CA. In 2013, Ryan founded Xen Accounting, a 100% cloud-based accounting firm.
 Following its successful acquisition in 2018 lead by Poe Group Advisors, Ryan started Future Firm which provides resources & consulting to firms looking to setup an online, automated and modern firm of their own.